MRazza879/ALICE3SimulationHandsOn/Sessions/2_FastAnalysisTool/README.md

 ## Scope of the session
 - Learn what FAT does 10 min
-- Learn how to extract some detector performance from FAT 20 min
+- Build you own detector layout, learn how to extract momentum resolution from FAT and compare to the ACTS output 20 min
 - Learn how to produce LUTs 15 min

 ## At the end: